What You’ll Learn

 When you’re buying a home out of state, a local real estate agent is especially important: they’re your boots on the ground, your eyes and ears, and when it comes to home inspections, your nose as well.
 A good real estate agent can give you all the deets on the neighborhood (and the neighbors), and the dirt on developers and HOAs.

 Make sure you find an agent with experience working with out-of-state (or international) buyers.
 Ask how they stay in touch and how available they are as they’ll be attending open houses, negotiations and inspections on your behalf.
 Your local pro can also let you know what local developments could impact the area, insights into local buyer/seller behavior, and all the info you need on property taxes (and tax discounts).
 If you don’t have an agent yet, Better Real Estate can match you with an expert local agent.
-Plus, by working with a Better Real Estate agent and choosing to finance with Better Mortgage you could save up to 1% of the purchase price of your new home.*
+Plus, by working with a Better Real Estate agent and choosing to finance with Better Mortgage you can save $2,000 on closing costs.*

 Ask your agent for personalized virtual tours